 The Department of Housing and Urban Development (HUD) certified the Home Buyer Education Center at CATCH as a Housing Counseling Agency after a stringent application process in the spring of 2004.
 In 2005, HUD presented CATCH with a certificate of appreciation, calling the Home Buyer Education Center “the star home counseling agency in New England.”

 NeighborWorks America, a national network of community-based organizations that works to create healthy neighborhoods, chartered CATCH as a new member in 1999.
 CATCH was the only organization accepted for membership by NeighborWorks America out of 24 New England applicants that year.
 In addition to their significant financial support for CATCH, NeighborWorks America also provides invaluable technical assistance training for CATCH staff, board members, residents and other volunteers.

 The Corporate Fund, a collaboration among the New Hampshire Charitable Foundation and the state’s largest corporations, honored CATCH with its Walter J. Dunfey Award for Excellence in Management in 1995 and in 2014.

 Fannie Mae recognized CATCH with its Maxwell Award of Excellence in 1993, citing the CATCH-sponsored East Side Village one of the six best affordable housing developments in the country that year.

-Click below to view CATCH Neighborhood Housing's 990, audited financials, and our 2018 Annual Report.
+Click below to view CATCH Neighborhood Housing's most recent 990, audited financials, and our 2020 Annual Report.